MicrosoftDocs/powerbi-docs/powerbi-docs/service-r-packages-support.md

 The following sections provide an alphabetical table of which R packages are supported in Power BI, and which are not.
 For more information about R in Power BI, see the [R visuals](visuals/service-r-visuals.md) article.

 ## Request support for a new R package
 Supported R packages for the **Power BI service** are found in the following section, titled **Supported Packages**.
-If you would like to request support of an R package not found in that list, you can send an email with your request to the [R in Power BI Feedback Team](mailto:rinpbifb@microsoft.com).
+If you would like to request support of an R package not found in that list, please submit your request to [Power BI Ideas](https://ideas.powerbi.com)

 ## Requirements and Limitations of R packages
 There are a handful of requirements and limitations for R packages: